Meet Our Students

 Maeghan Livingston (’15) is a sociology major with a minor in anthropology.
 Maeghan chose to become a sociology major to bring her passion to serve people into an academic setting.
 She knew that in order to be an effective catalyst of change, she needed to better understand the various social dynamics in our world which shape our life experiences.
 Maeghan is currently a NASPA Undergraduate Fellow and aspires to be a influential professional in the higher education sector after graduation.
 Within her collegiate community, Maeghan is the president of the Wake Forest University Gospel Choir, a resident adviser and a member of Intervarsity.
 She also studied abroad at Casa Artom in Venice, Italy for a semester.

 Christina Mayse (’15) is a double major in psychology and sociology.
 After taking an introductory sociology class with her freshman year, she knew that sociology was something that she couldn’t get enough of.
 In tandem with her psychology major, she feels that sociology has truly opened her critical minds’ eye to see the world through a different lens.
 For her, sociology classes are the ones that you leave with a challenged perspective and a mindset to go change the world for the better.
 Currently, she is involved with immigration research with Dr. Brown and is pursuing her thesis project on stereotyping through the Honors Psychology program.
-She was recently accepted into the American Sociological Association’s Honors Program and will present her research at the upcoming ASA meeting in San Francisco, CA.
+She was recently accepted into the American Sociological Association’s Honors Program and presented her research at the ASA meeting in San Francisco, CA.

 Cherina McKnight (’16) is a Sociology major who hopes to pursue a career in dentistry.
 When she came to Wake Forest, she was searching for a major that really enhanced her interest in helping others within communities.
 She has always been big on giving back to her local community and those who have been less fortunate than her.
 When taking Principles of Sociology, she was immediately intrigued by the topic.
 Sociology not only explains why people are in certain circumstances but it also suggests a solution to issues within societies.
 Sociology has allowed her to interpret and view the world in ways that allow her to understand the social aspects of society.
 After graduating she hopes to have her own practice where she can give back to the community.